lukaszrohan-glitch/PyCharmMiscProject/FIXES_APPLIED.md

 ## Executive Summary

-The Arkuszownia SMB application had multiple configuration and code issues preventing it from running.
+The Synterra application had multiple configuration and code issues preventing it from running.
 All issues have been identified, documented, and fixed.
 The application is now fully operational with all services running healthily.

 **Total Issues Fixed**: 5 major issues
 **Time to Fix**: ~45 minutes